romaniso/React-Portfolio-Project/README.md

 ---
 ### React Transition Group

-Developing testimonials section, I came up with the idea to animate it somehow and to make it interactive for a user.
+Developing testimonials section, I came up with the idea to animate it somehow and to make it interactive with a user.
 I discovered another effective and plain external library **React Transition Group** that allowed me to animate the cards with testimonials and switch them with an animation.

 ---
 ### EmailJS

 When I was designing the contact page, I thought about a form section which would allow a user to send me a message without leaving a page.
-Due to the fact that I had been learning front-end thechnologies so far, and back-end can be considered an a slightly uncharted territory for me, I decided to use a service which would allow to send a message from a user side.
+Due to the fact that I had been learning front-end thechnologies so far, and back-end can be considered as a slightly uncharted territory for me, I decided to use a service which would allow to send a message from a user side.
 So, I used EmailJS:

 ![The example of using EmailJS in my project](/src/assets/images/readme/emailjs.png)